CeON/CERMINE/README.md

 How to cite CERMINE:

-	Dominika Tkaczyk, Pawel Szostek, Piotr Jan Dendek, Mateusz Fedoryszak and Lukasz Bolikowski.
+	Dominika Tkaczyk, Pawel Szostek, Mateusz Fedoryszak, Piotr Jan Dendek and Lukasz Bolikowski.
-	CERMINE - automatic extraction of metadata and references from scientific literature.
+	CERMINE: automatic extraction of structured metadata from scientific literature.
-	In Proceedings of the 11th IAPR International Workshop on Document Analysis Systems, pages 217-221, 2014.
+	In International Journal on Document Analysis and Recognition (IJDAR), 2015, vol. 18, no. 4, pp. 317-335, doi: 10.1007/s10032-015-0249-8.

 DOI of CERMINE release 1.6: